ReactiveCocoa/ReactiveSwift/README.md

 video.currentTime.observeValues { timeBar.timeLabel.text = "\($0)" }
 ```

-#### `Action`
+#### `Action`, a serialized worker with a preset action.
-`Action` is a serialized worker that performs a preset action.
 When being invoked with an input, `Action` apply the input and the latest state to the preset action, and pushes the output to the interesting parties.

 It is like an automatic vending machine — after choosing an option with coins inserted, the machine would process the order and eventually output your wanted snacks.
 Notice that the entire process is mutually exclusive — you cannot have the machine to serve two customers concurrently.